pulumi/pulumi/docs/mupack.md

 ### Threading/Async/Await

 There is no multithreading in MuIL.
-And there is no I/O.  As a result, there is no need for threading constructor, or the commonly found `async` and `await` features in modern programming languages.
+And there is no I/O.  As a result, there are neither  multithreading facilities nor the commonly found `async` and `await` features in modern programming languages.

 ### Smaller Items